jackiehjm/stx-docs/doc/source/system_configuration/kubernetes/kubernetes-custom-configuration-31c1fd41857d.rst

 bootstrap overrides (localhost.yml) with the apiserver_extra_volumes,
 controllermanager_extra_volumes and scheduler_extra_volumes definitions.

-For instance, if admission plugins are configured and need additinal configuration, that configuration should be set in a specific file referenced by the **admission-control-config-file** parameter.
+For instance, if admission plugins are configured and need additional configuration, that configuration should be set in a specific file referenced by the **admission-control-config-file** parameter.